ranaroussi/qtpylib/README.rst

 -----

 .. note::

+    You can find other examples in the qtpylib/examples directory.
     Please refer to the `Full Documentation <http://www.qtpylib.io/>`_ to learn how to enable SMS notifications, use the bundled Indicators, and more.